ReallyJustAnotherBear/SpringdaleLinuxMisc/README.md

-These images are just for testing.
+These spins are just for testing.
 They may or may not work for you.

 TEMPORARY VERBOSITY = 1